tbrowder/Opt-Handler/README.md

         "inspect:s       Inspect building X",
     ];

 Describe the *options* of your CLI program.
-An option usually modifies a mode.
+An option usually modifies a mode or otherwise affects program execution.

 Each line describes an option in the same manner as the mode lines.
-If not added explicitly, two options are alway added automatically: `help` and `debug`.
+If not added explicitly, one option is always added automatically: `debug`.

     my @options = [
         # option spec    help text